KonstantinFilin/RandData/README.md

 ```

 If you want it VERY fast and you don't care much about plausibility, you can fill
-all database tables (if any field is NOT NULL, it will be NULL with
+all database tables (if any field is NULL possible, its value will be NULL with
 about 50% probability):

 ```php